2016 Australian school bomb threats: Related events and threats

 During the same period when Kadar made threats to Australian schools, he also carried out a number of other attacks on a variety of institutions in other countries.
 He called and threatened institutions in countries including the United States, the United Kingdom, New Zealand, Norway and Denmark.
 Kadar targeted schools, community centres, and primarily Jewish or Jewish-related organisations and places of worship.
 This resulted in a criminal complaint being issued for Kadar in the United States District Court of Florida for the offences of 'Making Threatening Interstate Communications' and 'Making Interstate Threats Related to Explosives'.

 In early 2017, following the period throughout which the threats were made against Australian schools, a number of bomb threats were made to Jewish community centres in the United States, United Kingdom, Australia, New Zealand, Norway and Denmark by Kadar.
 Like the threats made against Australian schools, these threats were delivered via computerised messaged, and resulted in widespread panic and evacuations.

 Aftermath

 Following these school bomb threats, literature has been published by Karlene Tipler which outlines the ideal response for schools in a similar situation.
 This includes the six-stage model proposed by Tipler.
 The six stages are, 1) alerts; 2) safety behaviours; 3) response actions; 4) student release / family reunification’ 5) temporary school closure; 6) business as usual.
 The stages are designed to minimize harm and seek to “enhance school safety efforts”.

 A study by Carol Mutch has also revealed that schools in Australia, particularly those which were targeted by the initial bomb threats, will be better suited to deal with such crises in the future.
-This is because of “culminative learning”, or the ability of schools to benefit and learn from repeated events, by developing alternative methods for responding, and learning lessons from mistakes made.
+This is because of “cumulative learning”, or the ability of schools to benefit and learn from repeated events, by developing alternative methods for responding, and learning lessons from mistakes made.